m0kai/Grimoire/Tools/Active Directory/kerbrute.md

 ```

 ### Enumerating Users
+When enumerating usernames, kerbrute uses Kerberos Pre-Authentication to validate users in the domain.
+It is much faster and (potentially) stealthier way to perform password spraying.
+Does not generate Windows `Event ID 4625: An account failed to log on`, which is what is **usually** monitored for.
+Kerbrute sends a TGT request to the DC, if the DC replies with a `PRINCIPAL UNKNOWN` error, then the username does not exist.
+This method **will not** lockout any accounts.
+Kerbrute will trigger `Event ID 4768: A Kerberos authentication ticket (TGT) was requested`, which will only be triggered if `Kerberos event logging` is enabled via Group Policy.
+Defenders can tune their SIEM tools to look for an influx of this event ID.
+So the tool isn't foolproof
 ```bash
 # this assumes you have identified two data points:
 # Domain Controller: You've identified the IP of a Domain Controller